Azure-Samples/azure-functions-pytorch-image-identify/README.md

 * Clone this repository using Git to a folder locally

 * Open this directory in Visual Studio Code.
-Visual Studio Code should be able to recognize that this is a Function app and automatically activate the extension.
-See [here](https://docs.microsoft.com/en-us/azure/azure-functions/functions-create-first-function-vs-code?pivots=programming-language-python) if you have any trouble.
+Visual Studio Code should be able to recognize that this is a Function app and automatically activate the Azure Functions extension.
+See [here](https://docs.microsoft.com/en-us/azure/azure-functions/functions-create-first-function-vs-code?pivots=programming-language-python) for more.

+* Start debugging

 ### Update the code